bens4lsu/theskinny-publish/Content/blog2/home-cooking.md

 It makes me laugh to recall this scene, but it would chap my hide in a big way if I ever had a kid who did that to me.
 And as I recall, she was pretty annoyed at it all.

 Even though I make fun, I always ate every bite of food put in front of me.
 The one exception was a dish that she really liked, a Beef Stroganoff.
 The way she made it included a healthy portion of beets  (aka the anti-food).
 I know a lot of people who claim to like beets, and I've seen them eat enough to believe that the really do.
-But I don't understand <i>how</i> they could really like them.
+But I don't understand *how* they could really like them.
 Beets are the nastiest, most foul tasting root ever to grow beneath a weed.

 When we were in New York, Mrs. theskinnyonbenny was enjoying a soup in a Russian restaurant one afternoon.
 It looked good, and I asked for a bite.
 I was completely unsuspicious of its purple color and even asked, "Is that cabbage?"